lambotik/desktop_application_automation/README.md

-# Demonstration of desktop application automation
+# Demonstration of automation of desktop applications using the pywinauto library